kimpoter/Tubes2_bebas/README.md

 - Visual steps taken by the algorithm chosen

 ## Requirements
+If you want to recompile your code, make sure the following program has been installed:
 - .NET Framework
+- .NET Desktop Development
+- Visual Studio (optional)

+Otherwise, you can just run the application described in the step below.

 ## Setup
 Make sure all requirements are installed in your local machine beforehand.
 Then, clone this repository.